francis2/api/csharp/services-api/docs/UsersApi.md

-Returns all entities of Organization type
+Retrieves all entities of Organization type

 ### Example
 ```csharp